Alexandru Olah

-Alexandru Lucian Olah (born 15 October 1993) is a Romanian basketball player for Rapid București of the Liga Națională.
+Alexandru Lucian Olah (born 15 October 1993) is a Romanian basketball player for CSO Voluntari of the Liga Națională.
 He also plays for the Romanian national team.

 Professional career

 On 20 January 2018, Olah signed a 2-week try-out contract with ZZ Leiden of the Dutch Basketball League (DBL).
 On 4 February, Leiden signed him for the remainder of the season.

 International career

 Olah participated at the EuroBasket 2017.